Lending Microbiology Expertise Outside of the Lab

 Carrboro Farmers’ Market started in 1977 and has steadily grown over the past 40 years to become a year-round market with local produce, meat, dairy products, flour and artisan food, bakery goods and crafts.
 Depending on the season, 50-70 vendors, who derive 40-100% of their income from sales at the market, sell their products, with weekly total sales estimated to be $50,000-80,000.
-One of its pioneers, Alex Hitt, has been a national leader of the “farm to fork” (now “farm to table”) movement.
+One of its pioneers, Alex Hitt, has been a national leader of the "farm to fork" (now "farm to table") movement.
 Local and nationally-renowned celebrity chefs can often be seen shopping for the best of the season.
 It has also been a model for the development of farmers’ markets in surrounding communities, including both Chapel Hill and Durham, N.C.
-Clearly, the market is important to the social and commercial fabric of the town of Carrboro, as well central to the livelihood of farmers in the surrounding 50-mile region.
+Clearly, the market is important to the social and commercial fabric of the town of Carrboro, and central to the livelihood of farmers in the surrounding 50-mile region.

-On the evening of March 13, I got a frantic call from Trisha Graham, who is the current Chair of the Board of Directors of the market.
-She related that a Carrboro town official was threatening to shut down the market in reponse to the COVID-19 pandemic.
+On the evening of March 13, I got a frantic call from Trisha Graham, Chair of the Board of Directors of the market.
+She related that a Carrboro town official was threatening to shut down the market in response to the COVID-19 pandemic.
 We learned that this was not an idle threat, as the Durham Farmers’ Market had been closed that day and would remain closed for the next 8 Saturdays.
-She asked if I could come and talk to the farmers at 6:30 a.m. the next morning as they were setting up the market.
-It was, by far, the most unusual request I have received to give a “talk” on microbiology and perhaps one of the most high impact ones, with the livelihoods of 50-60 families on the line.
+She asked if I could come and talk to the farmers at 6:30 the next morning as they were setting up the market.
+It was, by far, the most unusual request I have received to give a "talk" on microbiology and perhaps one of the most high impact ones, with the livelihoods of 50-60 families on the line.
 And I had 10 hours to prepare.
 But I was not worried, because social distancing was something I had been teaching medical and graduate students about for years.